-If you have already confirmed the availability of Nepal Telecom Fiber by any of the methods, then you need to visit the Nepal Telecom office to fill a registration form (with some identification).
+- If you have already confirmed the availability of Nepal Telecom Fiber by any of the methods, then you need to visit the Nepal Telecom office to fill out a registration form (with some identification).

-If you have already paid for your ADSL line for some period, then the same subscription will transfer to the new Fiber line.
-If not, you need to pay for the monthly subscription of FTTH whose price depends on the internet speed.
+- If you have already paid for your ADSL line for some period, then the same subscription will transfer to the new Fiber line.
+If not, you need to pay for the monthly subscription to FTTH whose price depends on the internet speed.
 The minimum internet speed of FTTH is 8 Mbps and comes at a price of Rs 800 per month (which is the same as ADSL).
 You can also check for higher speeds and combo packs.

-Then Nepal Telecom technical personnel will visit your place and change your ADSL line to FTTH.
+- Then Nepal Telecom technical personnel will visit your place and change your ADSL line to FTTH.
 You can also use change your current telephone line from the fiber itself which brings better voice quality.
 The deposit amount and remaining credits of the landline phone will also get transferred to the new Fiber line.

 Points to Note with the Conversion to Fiber

 Here are some of the few points to note while you switch from ADSL to Fiber.

 - You will get a CPE, up to 100m Fiber cable for free